 You’ll notice that the alcohol guidelines for men and women are different.

-Due to gender differences in hormones and enzymes, women metabolize alcohol more slowly and consequently get drunk on less alcohol.
-(22)
+Due to gender differences in hormones and body composition, women metabolize alcohol more slowly and consequently get drunk on less alcohol.
+(24)

 A woman absorbs roughly 30% more alcohol into her bloodstream than a man of the same weight who has consumed an equal amount of alcohol.

-There’s a substantial body of evidence that moderate drinking promotes health, but the same can’t be said of “immoderate” drinking.
+While there’s a substantial body of evidence that moderate drinking promotes health, the same can’t be said of “immoderate” drinking.

 The slurred speech, glassy eyes, stumbling, fumbling, and poor judgment experienced when drunk makes it painfully obvious how significantly alcohol temporarily affects the brain.

-But there is no evidence to support the myth that occasional overindulging kills brain cells.
+But there is no evidence to support the myth that occasional overindulging in alcohol kills brain cells.

 But the brain cells themselves are generally left unharmed unless there is long-term alcohol abuse.